Energy Star FAQs

 ENERGY STAR qualified TVs save energy both in standby and active modes and are on average over 20 percent more energy efficient than conventional models .
 The label can be found on everything from standard TVs to HD-ready TVs, to the largest flat-screen LCD and plasma models.

 ENERGY STAR Home entertainment.
 A home equipped with TVs, a Blu-Ray player, a compact system, and a home theatre in a box that have earned the ENERGY STAR certification, can save more than $200 over the life of the products.

-How do I know which LG products are ENERGY STAR qualified?
+How do I know which LG products are ENERGY STAR certified?

 LG products that are ENERGY STAR qualified will have an ENERGY STAR label.

-LG has more than 100 products, including refrigerators, washing machines, TVs and commercial air conditioners recognized as ENERGY STAR Most Efficient for 2013.
+LG has over 25 products, including refrigerators, washing machines, TVs and commercial air conditioners recognized as ENERGY STAR Most Efficient for 2014.